-No manufactured home or manufactured dwelling unit shall be delivered to any lot in Bangor Township until it is shown that the requirements of the Ordinance can be met.
-Prior to the installation of a manufactured home or manufactured house on a residential lot, the individual shall obtain a building permit from the Building Official.
+No manufactured dwelling unit shall be delivered to any lot in Bangor Township until it is shown that the requirements of the Ordinance can be met.
+Prior to the installation of a manufactured dwelling on a residential lot, the individual shall obtain a building permit from the Building Official.

-Section 5.06 Minimum Street Frontage
+Section 5.05 Minimum Street Frontage

 Every principal building and use shall be located on a lot having frontage for its full, required width on a public street or an approved private street; except that, lots that front on a cul-de-sac or on a curve with an angle less than 135% shall have street frontage of at least 50 feet.
-Multi-family, commercial and industrial developments need not front each structure on such streets or roads provided that safe and convenient access for vehicle circulation, servicing, fire protection, off-street parking and loading, and for the provision of adequate light and air can be assured in a site plan submitted for Township approval.
-No one or two family residence shall be located behind another one or two family residence unless the area requirements of the Zoning District are met and the minimum frontage as required above is provided.
+Multi-family developments need not front each structure on such streets or roads provided that safe and convenient access for vehicle circulation, servicing, fire protection, off-street parking, and loading, and for the provision of adequate light and air can be assured in a site plan submitted for Township approval.
+No one or two family residences shall be located behind another one or two family residences unless the area requirements of the Zoning District are met, and the minimum frontage as required above is provided.